teholm/amazon-guardduty-hands-on/README.md

 Follow these steps to enable GuardDuty:

-> Please use the **Oregon - us-west-2** region.
+> Please use the **Oregon (us-west-2)** region.
 Skip this step if you already have GuardDuty enabled in this region.
+You can run this in other regions but the CloudFormation deploy button currently defaults to us-west-2 so adjust accordingly if you do not want to use this region.

 1. **First Click**: Navigate to the GuardDuty console in the region you want to run this scenario in and then click **Get Started**.